grampc/pygrampc/README.md

 ## Changelog

 ### Version 2.2.2
-This version adds compatability for a future python interface for `GRAMPC-S`.
+This version adds compatibility for a future python interface for `GRAMPC-S`.
 Due to these changes, existing problem definitions must be recompiled.
-- Changed class identifer from `ProblemBase` to `ProblemDescription`.
+- Changed class identifier from `ProblemBase` to `ProblemDescription`.
 - Added `grampc` namespace in `C++`.
 - Changed type definition `Eigen::Ref<const Vector> cVectorRef` to `const Eigen::Ref<const Vector>& VectorConstRef`.